-3) Registration for second and subsequent semesters:
+2) Registration for second and subsequent semesters:

-a) From second semester onwards, registration is dependent on the academic standing of the student.
+- a) From second semester onwards, registration is dependent on the academic standing of the student.
 A student with a low academic standing registers for the academic load specified by the Faculty Adviser.
-In addition he may add one more course (4 credits) towards additional learning or to clear backlog courses, without this being considered an overload.

-b) Students with average academic standing are advised not to attempt full load.
-Faculty Advisers after careful scrutiny will advise academic loads depending on previous performance.
+In addition he may add one more course (3-5 credits) towards additional learning or to clear backlog courses, without this being considered an overload. - b) Students with average academic standing are advised not to attempt full load.
+Faculty Advisers after careful scrutiny will advise reduced loads depending on previous performance.

-4) Late Registration:
+3) Late Registration: